rladies/meetup-presentations_berlin/RethinkR/README.md

 # RethinkR

-Here, we would like to share a piece of code and invite you to work with us on it.
+Here, we would like to share pieces of code and invite you to work with us on it.
 After a short introduction we are going to have fun coding, learning and playing with R altogether.

 If you have any chunk of code that you think that would be perfectly suitable - you are stuck and need a fresh view - get in touch with us here on meetup.

-### Scenario 1
+### Scenario 1 - Collaboration

 The first scenario is a setting where you want to work collaboratively with code.
 Possible points of interest: